 which may include family/individual counseling, mental health counseling, GED/Job

 readiness, life-skills/ parenting sessions, anger management classes or other

 programs designed to assist theindividual in returning to society as a productive citizen.

 The Judge gets to know each client and works closely with the treatment providers and the Drug Court team to keep clients engaged in treatment.

-The court is also 1 of 12 State Certified Treatment Courts in the State of Tennessee as of 2008.
+The court is one of the first State Certified Treatment Courts in the State of Tennessee being certified since 2008.
 In 2003 the court was named a “Mentor Court” by the National Drug Court Association.
 Of the more than 1,200 drug courts in the country, fewer than 100 courts have held that honor.